Vinyl Room Guest List

 When to Arrive

 Guest list entry windows are real deadlines.
-Vinyl Room typically cuts off complimentary guest list entry at around 12:00–12:30 AM on busy nights.
+Vinyl Room typically cuts off complimentary guest list entry at the times listed in the rules above.
 After that window closes, you're paying cover — regardless of whether you signed up in advance.
 Arriving by 11:30 PM is the safe play for weekend nights.
 If your group is running late, call or text ahead; promoters sometimes hold spots for groups that communicate early.

 Fridays tend to fill faster than Saturdays because the tourist-to-local ratio skews higher — more first-timers who arrive early.
 Saturdays stay busy longer, but the door is also more selective as the night progresses.
 Thursday nights at Vinyl Room are frequently the best value: guest list entry is easy, the crowd is younger, and you avoid the Sunday-flight pressure that quiets Saturdays by 2 AM.